shopoftheworld/spotifyblock/README.md

 # spotifyblock

-To install place the spotifyblock folder in your /modules/custom/directory for your site Enable through the admin 'Spotify Block'
+To install place the spotifyblock folder in your /modules/custom/ directory for your site Enable through the admin 'Spotify Block'

 or